luciangreen/texttoalg2/README.md

 # texttoalg2
 Text to Algorithm 2

-Text to Algorithm 2 is a SWI-Prolog algorithm that is an extension to Text to Algorithm (which prepares to breason out file.txt in the Text to Breasonings folder) that only finds algorithms for the base form of verbs, philosophy and algorithms in the process.
+Text to Algorithm 2 is a SWI-Prolog algorithm that is an extension to Text to Algorithm (which prepares to breason out file.txt in the Text to Breasonings folder) that only finds algorithms for the base form of verbs, finding philosophy and algorithms in the process.
 It produces an algorithm for each word, producing a pastable Shell script file1a.txt, mainly used for postgraduate Pedagogy musings.
 Breasoning is thinking of the x, y and z dimensions of objects, necessary for meeting grades.

 # Getting Started